Objectives of the service

 Satellite Earth Observation: The map material of the outdoor maps (OSM) is partly derived from satellite pictures.
 We also work in the alignment of the map material we receive from the operator (e.g. CAD building plans) and we work with current satellite images.
 Thereby, we position the data to the correct geo-coordinates as shown on the satellite pictures since existing map material often lacks of sufficient accuracy.

-The FAT/SAT took place online in May 2021.
-During the project, the following activities have already been performed:
+In detail, during the project, the following activities have been performed:

 - Won first pilot partners (zoo, university, and software company)